 There are various conditions that can be put on the spaces and the structure maps, for example if the spaces are CW-complexes and the structure maps are inclusions of subcomplexes, the spectrum is called a CW-spectrum.

 Without any condition, this is just called a spectrum, or sometimes a pre-spectrum.
+In order to distinguish from various other richer definitions (such as coordinate-free spectra, one also speaks of sequential spectra).

 If denotes the loop space functor on the category of pointed spaces, we know that is left adjoint to .
 In particular, given a spectrum , the structure maps can be transformed into maps .
 If these maps are isomorphisms (depending on the situation it can be weak equivalences or homeomorphisms), then is called an -spectrum.